 Comparing Acetal and Delrin®

 Copolymer acetal and homopolymer POM (Delrin®) are broadly differentiated in terms of molecular composition.
 Delrin® has a very close and ordered structure of crystalline.
 The strength of POM/Acetal depends to a large extent on the molecular chain bonds in crystalline areas of the material.
 Stresses within these crystalline zones are more rigid than those in the surrounding regions.
 Thus, the material’s strength relies on the inter-region bonds.
 Under load, these inter-region chains elongate and could even scission from the adjacent crystalline regions.
-These strengths are the improved inter-region bonding that leads to strength improvements.
+These strengths are attributed to the improved inter-regional bonding, which leads to strength improvements.

-Delrin® has many crystalline areas, which raises the number of inter-region bonds in the polymer.
+Delrin has many crystalline areas, which increase the number of intermolecular bonds in the polymer.
 The deformation and fracture of the material are attributed to its well-ordered crystalline structure that imparts high strength to the material.

 Table: Key Differences Between Acetal and Delrin®